tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Birthing a Graphic Archive of Memory.md

 	- How do we live on after a lost child
 	- Themes of "bleeding" watercolor in the artstyle
 - Brings attention to under-covered topics about the vietnam war
-	- Strong use of juxtaposition and comp
+	- Strong use of juxtaposition and comparison across time
+-